 The Biology Department at Queen’s is one of the largest departments on campus with approximately 100 graduate students supervised by 32 faculty with research opportunities in a range of disciplines including Animal Physiology, Cell & Molecular Biology, Ecology, Evolution & Behaviour, and Plant Sciences.
 Our faculty are world leaders in several research fields, including many Canada and Queen’s Research Chairs and winners of national and international awards for research and teaching excellence.
-In 2004, Dr. John Smol was named Canada’s top scientist as the recipient of the Herzberg Gold Medal.
+Visit our departmental website and faculty pages to learn more about the programs and achievements of our research teams.

 Career paths – employment opportunities

-Graduates from our program find work in government (Agriculture Canada, Ministry of Natural Resources, Ministry of the Environment, etc.), academia (teaching, researchers) and the pharmaceutical and biotechnology industries (research, lab techs, etc.).
+Graduates from our program find work in government (Agriculture Canada, Ministry of Natural Resources, Ministry of the Environment, etc.), academia (teaching, research) and the pharmaceutical and biotechnology industries (research, lab techs, etc.).

 M.Sc.: 2 years

 Ph.D.: 4 years

 Students who show exceptional promise in their research have the option to transfer to the PhD program after one year.

 Method of Completion

 M.Sc.: 4 single-term courses with minimum standing of 70% in each, research thesis and defence.